 If you are having troubles getting your local fonts to load, you can click the Load Font button.
 You will be prompted to select your preferred font from your computer to upload into PhotoPea.
 This font will remain available to you in future sessions.

 For this demo, I am using Keep on Truckin’.
-It’s a 100% free font that can be used for personal and commercial projects and is perfect for retro wavy text.
+It’s free for personal projects and is perfect for retro wavy text.

 You can use the Move tool (the arrow tool at the top of the left-hand toolbar) to resize each line of text.
 Make sure they are the same width and they all fit inside the template box.
 Note: this will mean that the font size of each word is going to be different.

-3. Rasterize the text layers (ie. convert to pixels)
+3. Change the text layers to Shape (ie. convert to vector)

 For the next step you are going to right click on your text in the layers menu in the right-hand sidebar.
-Select the Rasterize option.
-(You can also find this option in the Layers menu in the top toolbar in case you are working on a tablet.)
-This will change your text to pixels.
+Select the Convert to Shape option.
+(You can also find this option in the Layers menu in the top toolbar.
+Select Layers > Text > Convert to Shape) This will change your text to a vector.
 It also means you can’t edit the text to fix a spelling mistake or change the font.
 If you need to correct something, it’s super easy to just re-type the word on a fresh layer.

 4. Open the Free Transform tool to use the Mesh Warp tool